top of page

 If I worked out three times a week, I’d feel better.

-I had been in survival mode for years and I had built my life from that place.
+I had been living in survival mode for years and I was building my life from that place.

 I was more focused on being liked, accepted and successful rather than happy.
 I was so focused on those things that I was chasing goals and making choices without ever stopping to ask myself if I actually wanted them